Average Median Income/Salary in Singapore by Age, Etc [2026]

 In Singapore, there has always been a greater emphasis on the education system to gain a better financial standing (income and wealth), especially in the earlier years of its independence.

 Today, this is still prevalent.
-Parents still want their children to get good grades, get into a good school, and eventually get at least a degree.
+Parents still want their children to achieve good grades, enter a reputable school, and eventually obtain at least a degree.

 But does having a degree matter in today’s context?